 The prestigious Tom Morris Scholarship was introduced at St Leonards in Autumn 2017, in partnership with The Links Trust.
 Recognising outstanding achievement in golf, the award is presented to a student who has demonstrated great talent, dedication and determination both on the golf course and in training.
 The scholarship takes its name from the famous St Andrews golfer, Old Tom Morris.

-The first Tom Morris Scholarship was awarded in October 2017 to Ben Caton (Year 13), who is enrolled on the Elite Golf Programme at St Leonards, and has represented the school internationally in competitions, as well as captaining the St Leonards Golf Team.
-Ben was chosen as the first Tom Morris Scholar for demonstrating great leadership, as well as commitment to golf and his studies at St Leonards.
+The first Tom Morris Scholarship was awarded in October 2017 to Ben Caton, who completed the IB Diploma at St Leonards in summer 2018.
+Ben, who was enrolled on the Elite Golf Programme at St Leonards and represented the school internationally in competitions, as well as captaining the St Leonards Golf Team, was chosen as the first Tom Morris Scholar for demonstrating great leadership, as well as commitment to golf and his studies at St Leonards.
 Ben’s handicap is scratch.
+On graduating from St Leonards, Ben secured a prestigious golf scholarship at Houston Baptist University in Texas.

 St Leonards is delighted to be working with The Links Trust to provide this unique opportunity and celebrate excellence in the game, both at the school and in St Andrews, the ‘home of golf’.